-Ahhh, the holiday traditions.
-From the day you choose to open presents (Christmas Eve or Christmas Day?) to the annual trek to chop down a Christmas tree to the family cookie recipes you unearth every year, the holiday season abounds with traditions.
-And photos with Santa is right at the top of that merry list.
-To help minimize the Santa photo stress, we’ve rounded up the best places to seek out St. Nick.
+The holiday season abounds with traditions.
+And photos with the big guy in red is right at the top of that merry list.
+To help minimize the Santa photo stress this year, we’ve rounded up the best places to seek out St. Nick.
 Choosing the least meltdown-inducing matching Christmas sweaters for your mini-mes?
 That one’s up to you.

-In addition to Santa at the Downtown Nordstrom, kids can visit him (with much shorter wait times) at the Nordstroms in Bellevue Square, Westfield Southcenter and Tacoma Mall.
+Good to Know: In addition to Santa at the Downtown Seattle Nordstrom, kids can visit him (with much shorter wait times) at the Nordstroms at Bellevue Square, Westfield Southcenter and Tacoma Mall.
 All photo packages will be mailed to you once completed.
 Psst!
 If you want them before Christmas, make sure to visit Santa by Dec.
-18.
+16, 2015.

 500 Pine St.

 Where is your favorite place to take the kids for Santa photos every year?
 Tell us in the Comment below!